 As more and more people heard about the book, I started to receive additional requests for interviews or guest blog posts, which is why you’ll see more than fifty entries on the spreadsheet.
 As it turns out, I decided to focus on podcast interviews as opposed to guest posts, because I didn’t have the time to write that many unique posts, and recording an interview was a more efficient way for me to connect with an audience.

 To help with the scheduling, the best tool we used beyond this spreadsheet was Calendly.
-[Full Disclosure: I receive compensation if you purchase through this link.]
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 Calendly syncs with your calendar and makes it easy to schedule appointments by sharing a link.
 When I’d get a reply from someone, we’d send them the Calendly link specifically for the Will It Fly? interviews on Tuesdays and Thursdays.
 As spots get filled in, those times become unavailable on the Calendly link, so it makes sure everything is organized and people, including myself, receive appointment reminders by email.
 It also asks for the Skype ID when people schedule a time.